mljs/ml/CONTRIBUTING.md

 ### predictor.toJSON()

-This method should return plain JSON that enables to reload the current predictor.
+This method should return plain JS Object that enables to reload the current predictor.

 ### Predictor.load(json)